eclipse-apoapsis/ort-server/ui/README.md

 The UI expects ORT Server to be running locally.

+## Run the UI

+Here are the instructions to start the UI in local development mode:

+1. Go to the `ui` folder.
+2. Run `pnpm install` followed by `pnpm dev`.
+3. Ctrl-click the shown `http://localhost:5173/` link.
+4. Log in via Keycloak (use "admin" / "admin" as username / password).

 ## Regenerating the UI Query Client

 The exact details and process of the synchronization between the ORT Server's OpenAPI specification and the matching UI queries is to be discussed.